NanderTGA/windows96-local-2.0/README.md

 but now I am releasing the better (working) version.

-No bugs, no weird crashing server script, now you can just download everything in one command, and host it using any web server.
+No bugs, no weird crashing server script, now you can just download everything in one command, and host it using any web server!

 **Have fun messing with Windows 96!**